![]() | ||||||||||||||||||||||||||

 I'm still experimenting with the most effective way of doing this for each exam, so here's something new.

 I'm going to list some specific topics that you'll need to study.
 These are from my own experience with the exam as well as what others have contributed.
-You can find even more in the User Submission Area as well as one of Snazzlefrag's outstanding downloadable study guides.
+I'd also suggest downloading a copy of Snazzlefrag's study guide.
 After that, I'll list some resources that covers the main areas listed above.

 Alright, here we go.
 Though there are different versions of the Human Resource Management DSST, you'll most likely see the following on your exam: